How to sell my car

 Some Dos and Don'ts when selling privately

 - Do have all documents and the car's history neatly presented and ready to show to any potential buyer

 - Don't let perspective buyers into your home when they come to view the car

-- Don't sell your car if there is outstanding hire-purchase or finance on it - you don't actually own it
+- Don't sell your car if there is outstanding hire-purchase or finance on it - you don't actually own it!

 - Don't sell your car if it has a serious defect or is unroadworthy - you could be breaking the law

-- Don't forget to have a signed, dated agreement with the new owner
+- Don't forget to sign and date an agreement with the new owner

 Sell your car with Money4yourMotors to avoid the hassle of selling privately and to receive instant payment